Q. What are the major influences on your writing?

 - autobiography: Robert Caro, Antonia Fraser.

-If I had to narrow the list down further, I’d have to include:
+If I had to narrow the list down further, I’d have to mention in particular:

 - John Irving: (for his telling of a long, involved and wonderfully satisfying story),